 New results from the Juno Spacecraft show that Jupiter’s gravitational field is askew, with different patterns in its northern and southern hemispheres.

-NASA’s Juno spacecraft has plumbed the depths of Jupiter, revealing that the planet’s famous bands of swirling winds extend thousands of kilometres down.
+NASA’s Juno spacecraft has plumbed the depths of Jupiter, revealing that the planet’s famous bands of swirling winds extend thousands of kilometers down.
 The work is the sharpest glimpse yet into Jupiter’s interior.

 Juno arrived at Jupiter in July 2016 and has been looping around it once every 53 days.
 The mission has already revealed several mysterious phenomena, such as Jupiter’s patchy magnetic field and sets of cyclones that whirl around the planet’s north and south poles like dancers around a maypole.